Wildfire won’t wait for you to make a plan.

 Arrow to expand

-What does moderate risk mean?
+What does a moderate fire danger rating mean?

 Forest fuels are drying and there is an increased risk of surface fires starting.
 Carry out any forest activities with caution.
-Click here for a list of high risk activities that should be performed with caution.

 What should I do?

 This is a great time to focus on FireSmart activities.
-You may be at a lower risk than extreme or high, but that doesn’t mean you should be complacent.
+You may be at a lower fire danger than extreme or high, but that doesn’t mean you should be complacent.
 Conditions can change quickly, so it’s important to create an emergency plan, prepare your home and property, and check back here for emerging wildfire incidents.

 Low